sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 Select the **Authorization** tab and fill in the same details as in the previous call.

-Click on **Send**
+Click on **Send**.

-You have now deleted the second data set we have registered.
+You have now deleted the second data set you have registered.

 You can try to retrieve the registration details as in step 2 for dataset 2, and you should receive an error message.

+[DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 6: ](List all registered datasets)]

 Open a new tab in ***Postman***.

-Fill in the following information
+Fill in the following information:

 Field Name     | Value
 :------------- | :-------------